CommTrak Image Library

 Create a Folder

-1. Press the + (plus) icon adjacent to the folder selection field
+Step 1: Press the + (plus) icon next to the folder selection field.

 Select a Folder

-Select an existing folder name from the dropdown list:
+Select an existing folder from the dropdown list:

 Upload an Image to the Library

-Prior to uploading an image to the library, we recommend resizing it to the size at which it will be displayed, and saving it in a format that's optimized for fast and clear web viewing.
-This ensures your images will not only look good but will also load quickly when viewed.
+Before uploading an image to the library, we recommend resizing it to the dimensions at which it will be displayed, and saving it in a format optimised for fast, clear web viewing.
+This ensures your images look good and load quickly for recipients.

-The Mailchimp website has a comprehensive article that explains best practices for preparing images for display on the web, and the information also applies to displaying images in emails: https://mailchimp.com/resources/how-to-optimize-images-for-web/
+The Mailchimp website has a comprehensive article on best practices for preparing images for the web — the guidance also applies to images used in emails: https://mailchimp.com/resources/how-to-optimize-images-for-web/

-2. Press the Browse button, and select the file that you wish to upload.
+Step 2: Press the Browse button and select the file you want to upload.

-3. Press the Add button to upload the image into the library
+Step 3: Press the Add button to upload the image to the library.

-The image is now available for insertion into the HTML template.
+The image is now available for insertion into your HTML template.

 Deleting an Image

-Deleting an image will 'break' links in any HTML templates in which the image is currently being used.
-We recommend updating HTML templates prior to deletion of images from the library.
+Deleting an image will break links in any HTML templates that currently use it.
+We recommend updating any affected HTML templates before deleting images from the library.

-Press the trash can icon adjacent to the image that you want to delete.
+Press the trash can icon next to the image you want to delete.

-The image is removed immediately, without any further prompting.
+The image is removed immediately, without any further confirmation prompt.